Static ARP entries need reapplied after link loss

 Static ARP is meant to handle locking out people not in that list, and if that breaks when an interface goes down/up, that's the real problem.

 #4 Updated by Basel G. about 8 years ago

 My setup is like this: about 20 switches serving around 150 clients connected through LAN, when I do a power cycle on them with "Static ARP" enabled the whole LAN becomes unresponsive, even if you try to renew IP or hardcode it, the only way I found to solve this is to reboot pfsense itself.

 when this happens the command "arp -an" shows WAN info only...

 so its denying known hosts too, I couldn't replicate this issue on vmware for some reason

-#5 Updated by Jim Pingle almost 8 years ago
+#5 Updated by Jim Pingle about 8 years ago

 The problem is still with the ARP entries disappearing.
 That's the only issue here.

 Are you power cycling the individual clients or the whole switch?
 If a link down/up on LAN causes the ARP entries to disappear that should be fairly easy to track down comparatively.